samdze/playdate-nim/README.md

 nimble all
 ```

-The repository also contains VSCode launch configurations to build, start and debug your Nim application from the editor.
+The example project `playdate_example` also contains VSCode launch configurations to build, start and debug your Nim application from the editor.

 ---
 This project is perfectly usable but do note that it's still a work in progress, here's what is missing right now: